MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: : A Proposal for Editing Large Language Models

 \paragraph{Step-by-step generation and self-checking} To answer multi-hop questions with LLMs, we follow previous works and first prompt the model to decompose the multi-hop questions into multiple simple subquestions~\cite{press2022measuring,zhou2022least}.
-For example, in Figure~\ref{fig:our-method}, the first subquestion is \emph{Who is Ivanka Trump's spouse?} Second, the model generates a tentative answer to the subquestion based on the (unedited) knowledge stored in the model.
+For example, in Figure~\ref{fig:our-method}, the first subquestion is \emph{Who is Ivanka Trump's spouse?} Second, the model generates a tentative answer (e.g., \emph{Jared Kushner}) to the subquestion based on the (unedited) knowledge stored in the model.
 Third, to assess whether the generated answer conflicts with any new knowledge edits, the subquestion is used as a query to retrieve a most relevant editing statement from the edited facts saved in memory.
 Fourth, the model is prompted to self-check if the retrieved fact contradicts the generated answer.
 If it does, the model adjusts the intermediate answer to this subquestion using the retrieved statement.
-Finally, after answering this subquestion, the model either generates the next subquestion of the multi-hop question or outputs the final answer.
+Note that it is possible that a subquestion does not relate to any edited fact in memory as the corresponding fact is not edited; in this case, the model is prompted to keep the generated answer as the retrieved edit does not cause a contradiction.
+Finally, the model either generates the next subquestion of the multi-hop question or outputs the final answer.